matthew-gordon/trackHub2.0/README.md

 3. What features do we need to have?

 ## User Stories
-As a blank, I want to be able to blank, so that blank.
 - As a user, I want to be able to create empty project so that I can work on the specific project.
 - As a user, I want to be able to edit and delete projects so that I can manage the project easily.
 - As a user, I want to be able to create tasks inside of the project so that I can track work to be done, and stay organized.
 - As a user, I want to be able to assign the type of task, and priority level.
 - As a user, I want to have a project wizard so that I can build a roadmap for the project.
 - As a user, I want to have the ability to create/read/update/delete userflow wireframes so that I can plan the users experience through the app.
 - As a user, I want to be able to create/read/update/delete low fidelity wireframes so that I can develop ideas for the project layout
 - As a user, I want to be able to create/read/update/delete mid fidelity wireframes so that I can model the projects actual layout